Introduction to Java IO

 5. BufferedReader: This class allows to read the text from a character-based input stream in line-by-line format by inheriting the reader class.

 7. BufferedInputStream: This class is used to read the data from the input stream.
-The internal buffer array is initialized automatically once the BufferedInputStream is created.
-When bytes from the stream are read, the internal buffer is automatically refilled from the source input stream.
+The BufferedInputStream automatically initializes the internal buffer array upon creation.
+When you read bytes from the stream, the internal buffer refills automatically from the source input stream.

 8. BufferedOutputStream: This class is used to buffer the output stream.
-To store the data, this class uses an internal buffer. i.e. this class adds buffer in OutputStream.
+This class uses an internal buffer to store the data. i.e., this class adds a buffer in OutputStream.

-9. FilePermission: This class is used to give the appropriate permission to file or directory; these permissions are related to the file path.
+9. FilePermission: This class gives the appropriate permission to a file or directory; these permissions are related to the file path.

 File path can be of two types:

-- D:\\IO\\: This path indicates that the permission is associated with all sub files and directories respectively.
+- D:\\IO\\: This path indicates that the permission associates with all sub-files and directories respectively.

-- D:\\IO\\*: This path indicates that the permission is associated with all files and directories within this specified directory except subdirectories.
+- D:\\IO\\*: This path indicates that the permission applies to all files and directories within the specified directory, excluding subdirectories.

 10. Console: This class is internally attached to the system console and used to get the console’s input by providing various methods.
-Console class can read both text and password where the text will be displayed to the user, and the password will not be displayed (can be shown in star format).
+The console class actively reads text and passwords, displaying the text to the user while actively concealing the password (it can be shown in star format).

 11. Scanner: This class in inbuilt, found in java.util package.
-This class is used to read the data from the keyboard and get the user’s input in primitive data types (int, float, long, double, string, etc.) To get the scanner class to read the input from a user, we need to pass the input stream, i.e. System.in.
+This class reads data from the keyboard and obtains the user’s input in primitive data types (int, float, long, double, string, etc.) To get the scanner class to read the input from a user, we need to pass the input stream, i.e., System.in.

-14. SequenceInputStream: As the name suggests, this class read the data in sequential format, i.e. one by one.
-This class starts reading the data from the first one until the end of the file reached; then it starts reading the second one, then the third, and so on.
+14. SequenceInputStream: As the name suggests, this class reads the data in sequential format, i.e., one by one.
+This class starts reading the data from the first one until the end of the file reached; then, it starts reading the second one, the third, and so on.

 15. RandomAccessFile: This class is used to access the random file; this random access file is a large array of bytes.
-It is commonly used for reading and writing to a random file, read and write operations are performed using a cursor
+People commonly use it for reading and writing to a random file.
+They perform read and write operations using a cursor.

 16. InputStreamReader: This class acts as a bridge that joins the byte stream to the character stream.
-It first reads byte and then decodes it into character using a specified charset.
+It reads bytes and decodes them into characters using a specified charset.

-17. OutputStreamWriter: This class works opposite of InputStreamReader.
+17. OutputStreamWriter: This class works the opposite of InputStreamReader.
 It converts the character stream to the byte stream.
-It first read the character and then decodes it into byte using a specified charset.
+It reads the character and decodes it into a byte using a specified charset.

 18. StringReader: This class is a character stream that takes an input string and converts it into a character stream using the reader class.

-19. StringWriter: This class is a character stream that takes an output string which can be used to construct a string.
+19. StringWriter: This class is a character stream that takes an output string that can be used to construct a string.
 It inherits the writer class.

 20. FileReader: FileReader is a character-oriented class used to read the specified file data and return the data in byte format.

-21. FileWriter: FileWriter is a character-oriented class used to write the data to a specified file.
+21. FileWriter: FileWriter is a character-oriented class that writes the data to a specified file.

 22. ObjectStreamClass: This class acts as a serialization description of classes.
 It stores the name and serial version id of the class.